HariHaravelan/f-ber/README.md

 ```

 ###UI
+Fuber backend should be started for the UI work properly
 All cars available:
 - PINK Cars are denoted  by ping icon
 - Other Cars are denoted by Green